boschmotorsport/WinDarab/Feedback and Support.md

 ## Submitting The Bug Report

-Send the three parts of the crashdump to your Bosch Motorsport support dealer or person via the method of your choosing.
-The dealer or Bosch Motorsport representative will follow up if there is additional information requested.
+Send the [three parts](#report-content) of the crashdump to your Bosch Motorsport support representative via the method of your choosing.
+Recommended methods:

+- Google Drive
+- Dropbox
+- Bosch Ad-Hoc Data Exchange Request

 ## Bosch Motorsport Commitment to Continuous Improvement